 3. “We are building products that people with very diverse backgrounds use, and I think we all want our company makeup to reflect the makeup of the people who use our products.” — Sheryl Sandberg

 We can probably all call to mind an embarrassing snafu from a brand where it’s clear that a team or teams did not understand the perspective of the people they’re trying to reach.
-Anyone else recall that Kendall Jenner ad for Pepsi about police violence that really missed the mark?
+Does anyone else recall that Kendall Jenner ad for Pepsi about police violence that really missed the mark?

 What helps companies avoid embarrassments like these is having a diverse team filled with many different perspectives and voices.
 That way, there’s always someone in the room who can point out something that everyone else might have missed, or introduce a new way of thinking about an issue or project that leads to innovation.